 - Italian Seasoning can either be store-bought or mixed at home.
-I use recipe in this post (which is also one of my first posts on P&N).
+You can easily whip up your own Italian seasoning at home with spices you already have.
 If you don’t have either, simply combine equal amounts of basil, oregano, thyme and rosemary to make a total of 2 tablespoons.
 This brand of Italian Seasoning works great.

 - It’s best to do natural pressure release but if in a rush, feel free to do “QPR” (quick pressure release).

-- Be sure to add the chicken, kale, and lemon at the end and press “saute” for just a few minutes to bring everything to even temperature.
+- Be sure to add the chicken (if not frozen), kale, and lemon at the end and press “saute” for just a few minutes to bring everything to even temperature.

 - Check for salt at the end.
 Depending on the salt content of the broth used, additional salt amount will vary.

-Tools Used in this Tuscan Kale, Squash & Chicken Stew
+Tools Used in this Instant Pot Kale, Squash & Chicken Soup

 Instant Pot – 6qt – Greatest kitchen appliance ever!
 This stew is easily made in this electric pressure cooker and can be kept warm for later.

 Diced Tomatoes in Glass Jars – I love Jovial brand of tomato products as they are not only organic but stored in glass jars.